-For example, suppose you create a simple scatterplot of variables Height and Weight, that was subsetted to exclude even numbered rows.
-When you next return to it, Height and Weight will still be entered in the main dialog box, and sub-dialog box settings will still specify subsetting by even numbered rows.
+For example, suppose you create a simple scatterplot of variables Height and Weight, and you subsetted the data to exclude even-numbered rows.
+When you return to the dialog box, Height and Weight are still entered in the main dialog box, and sub-dialog box settings still specify subsetting by even-numbered rows.
 Or, perhaps you customize the options for displaying descriptive statistics.
 After additional analysis, you decide to display descriptive statistics again, only this time for a different variable.
 Minitab remembers your previous settings so that you can generate similar output without having to reset the options.

-To unhide the columns, make the worksheet active, select the visible columns on either side of the hidden columns, then right-click and choose.
+To unhide the columns, make the worksheet active, select the visible columns on either side of the hidden columns, and choose .